Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Petronas Twin Towers & Suria KLCC

+Perhaps one of the reasons that put Malaysia on the map is the Petronas Twin Towers, a towering 88-story skyscraper that once was the tallest building in the world.
 This unique two-building architecture is connected via the Sky Bridge at the 41st and 42nd floors, which you can access through first-come, first-serve limited tickets to have a panoramic view of Kuala Lumpur’s skyline.
 The entry fee is RM85.

 Another reason to visit the towers is the Suria KLCC situated at the base of the twin structure.
-The Suria KLCC offers a full experience from shopping, dining, movie watching, art viewing, and they even have a concert hall and the enormous, world-class aquarium called Aquaria KLCC.
+The Suria KLCC offers a full experience from shopping, dining, movie watching, and art viewing, and they even have a concert hall and the enormous, world-class aquarium called Aquaria KLCC.

 Jamek Mosque